ncyxie/Capture-DOT/README.md

 ## Latest news

-**Capture-DOT-Alpha** project is **discontinued**.
+Project **Capture-DOT-Alpha** is **discontinued**.

 ## Introduction

-Capture DOT Alpha is screenshot capturing software.
+Capture DOT Alpha is a screenshot capturing software.
 One, two, three and your screenshot is ready.
 Alpha version, might be very unstable or contain lots of bugs, but includes newest features.

 ## Download